 Only when you have figured out the basic information can you seek the ultimate solution for your journey.

-- Contact your airlines beforehand for any necessary documents and reserve your flight, as well as check the price for carrying your pets on the flight.
-Don’t wait till the last minutes
+– Contact your airlines beforehand for any necessary documents and reserve your flight, as well as check the price for carrying your pets on the flight.
+Don’t wait till the last minute.

-– Though it is not a requirement, it is advisable to get an import permit from the Vietnamese Government before the flight to avoid any delays at the airport
+– Though it is not a requirement, it is advisable to get an import permit from the Vietnamese Government before the flight to avoid any delays at the airport.